Gulf Oil: Aftermath

 BP, Chevron, Cumberland Farms and other companies that acquired former Gulf operations continued to use the Gulf name through the early 1990s.
 This caused consumer confusion in the US retail market as the parent companies would not accept each other's credit cards.
 All former Gulf stations franchised by BP and Chevron in the United States have since been converted to those names.
 Gulf Oil Limited Partnership (GOLP), based in Framingham, Massachusetts, has bought a license for North American rights to the Gulf brand from Chevron.
 Chevron still owned the Gulf brand, but was making almost no direct use of it.
 In January 2010, GOLP bought the entire brand from Chevron and began a nationwide expansion campaign.
 GOLP operates a distribution network reaching from Maine to Ohio.
 Most Gulf-branded filling stations in North America are owned by Cumberland Farms of Framingham, which owns a two-thirds interest in GOLP.
 In addition there are some independently owned franchises still operating under the Gulf brand within North America, such as Nu-Tier Brands, Inc., which is licensed by GOLP to blend and distribute Gulf-branded lubricants.

 Gulf Oil International (GOI) owns the rights to the Gulf brand outside the United States, Spain & Portugal.
 It is now owned by the Hinduja Group.
 After they acquired a large share from the Taher family, a major Saudi Arabian family led by Dr. Abdulhadi H. Taher (former governor of the Saudi Petroleum and Mineral organization and board member of Aramco).
 GOI trades mainly in lubricants, oils, and greases.
-GOI is also involved in franchising the Gulf brand to operators in the petroleum and automotive sectors; Gulf-branded filling stations can be found in several countries including the UK, Belgium, Germany, Ireland, Slovakia, Czechia, the Netherlands, Jordan, Finland and Turkey.
+GOI is also involved in franchising the Gulf brand to operators in the petroleum and automotive sectors; Gulf-branded filling stations can be found in several countries including the UK, Belgium, Germany, Ireland, Slovakia, Czechia, the Netherlands, Jordan, Finland, Armenia and Turkey.
 GOI has direct and indirect interests in a number of businesses that use the Gulf brand under license.

 The Canadian exploration, production, and distribution arm of Gulf Oil was sold to Olympia and York in 1985.
 From 1992 it continued as an independent oil company (Gulf Canada Resources) until its acquisition by Conoco in 2002.